Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Introduction

 The effectiveness of VQE strongly depends on the choice of ansatz.
 An ideal ansatz should be expressive enough to capture the exact solution while remaining shallow enough to be implemented within the coherence time of current quantum hardware.
 Additionally, it should have a minimal number of parameters to ensure efficient optimization and avoid unnecessary complexity in the classical optimization process.
 In molecular simulations, chemically inspired ans\"atze, such as Unitary Coupled-Cluster (UCC) methods \cite{Romero2018-zr, Lee2019}, are commonly used.
 These ans\"atze encode fermionic excitations applied to an initial state, such as Hartree-Fock.
 However, the direct encoding of fermionic excitations leads to deep circuits with a large number of two-qubit gates, making them impractical for NISQ devices.\cite{Yordanov2020}

-To address these limitations, adaptive derivative-assembled pseudo-Trotter VQE (ADAPT-VQE)\cite{Grimsley2019} was introduced as an iterative and problem-tailored approach.
+To address these limitations, adaptive derivative-assembled problem-tailored VQE (ADAPT-VQE)\cite{Grimsley2019} was introduced as an iterative and problem-tailored approach.
 Instead of defining a fixed ansatz, ADAPT-VQE constructs the wavefunction dynamically by adding one fermionic excitation per iteration, selecting only the most relevant operators required for convergence.
 This adaptive strategy significantly reduces circuit depth compared to conventional VQE while ensuring that the ansatz remains compact and efficient.
 The resulting wavefunction takes the form:

 where $N$ is the number of selected excitation operators ($\{\hat{A}_i\}$).
-Unlike standard UCC-based VQE, where all parameters ${\theta_i}$ are optimized simultaneously, ADAPT-VQE optimizes the ansatz incrementally.
-Moreover, by reusing parameters from previous iterations, ADAPT-VQE improves convergence and mitigates local traps.\cite{Grimsley2023} This iterative refinement provides a warm start for parameterized circuits, a strategy demonstrated to be key in enhancing the efficiency of variational algorithms.\cite{Puig2025}
+While standard UCC-based VQE optimizes all parameters $\{\theta_i\}$ simultaneously, ADAPT-VQE builds the ansatz incrementally.
+At each step, a new parameter is introduced (initially set to zero), while the previously optimized parameters are recycled (their values taken from the previous iteration).
+Then, all parameters are re-optimized.
+This strategy has shown to be very efficient, allowing ADAPT-VQE to improve convergence and reduce the likelihood of getting trapped in local minima.\cite{Grimsley2023} This iterative refinement provides a warm start for parameterized circuits, a strategy demonstrated to be key in enhancing the efficiency of variational algorithms.\cite{Puig2025}